Self-Guided Belief Propagation -- A Homotopy Continuation Method: Theoretical Properties of SBP

+It remains to show that SBP obtains the fixed point $\FB^{\stableOne}(\scaling)$ that is the global minimum of the Bethe free energy for a given scaling parameter $\scaling$.
+Therefore, consider the fact that unidirectional models have two fixed points at most, only one of which has positive means (see Lemma~\ref{lm:symmetry:not}).
+As discussed above, SBP proceeds along a solution path belonging to the consistent fixed point with $\mean{i}^{\stableOne}(\scaling)>0$.
+The second fixed point $\stableTwo$, if it exists, has negative means $\mean{i}^{\stableTwo}(\scaling) <0$.
+Given that SBP obtains the consistent fixed point, it follows from Lemma~\ref{lm:symmetry:not} that SBP obtains the global minimum, i.e., $\FB^{\stableTwo} \geq \FB^{\stableOne} = \FBMinGlobal$. \end{IEEEproof}

+Theorem~\ref{thm:accuracy:fb} makes it explicit that -- for unidirectional models -- SBP favors the fixed point that defines the global minimum of $\FB$.
+This is in accordance with the observation that the average energy is linear in the pseudomarginals (see~\eqref{eq:energy}), which further implies that varying the local potentials essentially tilts the energy landscape (cf.~\cite{pitkow2011learning}).
+Note that this behavior is also illustrated in Example~\ref{ex:vanishing} and~\ref{ex:unidirectional} accordingly: i.e, as opposed to Fig.~\ref{fig:energy:nolocal}, local potentials with $\field{i} > 0$ tilt the energy landscape in Fig.~\ref{fig:energy:local} so that the consistent fixed point constitutes the global minimum of $\FB$.

+Although finding the global minimum of $\FB$ is desirable, one is ultimately interested in approximating the exact free energy as good as possible.
+Fortunately, both properties coincide for unidirectional models.

+\begin{cor}[Accuracy of the Bethe Approximation] Consider a unidirectional model.
+Then there is no other fixed point of BP $\pseudoTemplate{}{k}$ that approximates the free energy $\FGibbs$ better than the one obtained by SBP, i.e.,

-That is, SBP proceeds along a solution path that leads towards the global minimum of the Bethe approximation.
-In particular, by considering the fact that the exact free energy is upper bounded by the Bethe approximation for attractive models~\cite{ruozzi2013bethebound}, this implies that the obtained fixed point inded minimizes the approximation error $|\FB(\pseudomarginalsMinLocal(\scaling)) \!- \!\FGibbs^*\!|$ over the local polytope $\LP$.
+\end{cor} \begin{IEEEproof} This is a direct consequence of SBP obtaining the global minimum of the Bethe free energy (see Theorem~\ref{thm:accuracy:fb}) and the fact that the Bethe free energy upper bounds the free energy for attractive models (cf.~\cite{ruozzi2013bethebound}). \end{IEEEproof} This implies that the fixed point obtained by SBP minimizes the approximation error of the free energy $|\FB^{k}(\scaling)\! -\! \FGibbs^*\!|$.
+Moreover -- because of the direct relationship between the Bethe free energy and the Bethe approximation of the partition function -- this implies that the fixed point obtained by SBP also approximates the partition function best.

-This concurrently implies that $\pseudomarginalsMinLocal(\scaling)$ is optimal with respect to marginal accuracy, i.e., no stable fixed point -- which corresponds to a local minimum of the Bethe free energy -- exists that provides more accurate marginals.
-Note that attractive models exhibit so-called replica symmetric solutions where the Bethe free energy has two minima at most.
-In particular, this allows one to express the exact marginals as a convex combination of all fixed points, i.e, $\pseudomarginalsExact = \sum \pseudomarginalsMinLocal \cdot \exp(-\FB(\pseudomarginalsMinLocal))$~\cite[Ch.17]{mezard2009}.
-It follows by the existence of at most two solutions that the fixed point that minimizes the Bethe free energy is also more accurate. \end{IEEEproof}